Monday December 22, 2014

 by Joan Webb

-Help me to accept my weaknesses
+Help me to change my focus and allow you

 Copyright Joan C. Webb